vigneshbhuvan-nus/tp/docs/UserGuide.md

     ![GreenTea](images/user-guide/4JapaneseAnimalDeck.PNG)
     Figure 4.
 New deck called Japanese Animals

     Your screen should now look like Figure 4.
+However, we have rewritten the exact command that we entered, into the `Command Box`.
+We will be doing this for the rest of the document as well!

     The previous command that you entered created a new Deck in GreenTea called `Japanese Animals`.
     Notice that the Deck List has been updated to include a new Deck called `Japanese Animals` with an index `1`.